Tyrn/wei/the-insider-en.typ

      It was  a construction project of a  humongous aluminum complex in  the east  of  the  Empire,  in Tar'Salim,  rich in  alumina  but  poor in energy resources.
-The  construction  consisted  of  the  aluminum  extraction  and processing facilities, two power plants  -  fission and magneto-hydrodynamic ones, and a small plant making composite alloys for gravitonic engines.
+The  construction  consisted  of  the  aluminum  extraction  and processing facilities, two power plants---fission and magneto-hydrodynamic ones, and a small plant making composite alloys for gravitonic engines.

      The  total  construction estimated expenditure was  two hundred million galactic dinars.
 The company was naturally state-owned.

-     Shavash  turned the  last page and  found what he was looking for - the person nominated  for the  company general director position was Chanakka  - the first minister's twice removed grandson, an empty-headed and debased man who  had already failed  at  at least three  projects.
+     Shavash  turned the  last page and  found what he was looking for---the person nominated  for the  company general director position was Chanakka---the first minister's twice removed grandson, an empty-headed and debased man who  had already failed  at  at least three  projects.
 Cosmopolitan Shavash, with his impeccable  knowledge of  the major  Galactic languages and stylish suits, especially loathed Chanakka's fanatical nationalism.